-However, if we compare the A220-300 with the E195 we can see that the fuel and bigger thrust does translate into longer distances.
-For whatever reason, the E195 drops the ball and get beaten by the A220-300 over a 1000 km extra.
+The A220-100 is very similar to the E2 in range, going an extra 150km.
+However, if we compare the A220-300 with the E195 we can see that the fuel and bigger thrust translates well into longer distances.
+The E195 drops the ball and get beaten by the A220-300 by around 1,400 km.

 If you are an airline looking for a versatile aircraft with good passenger capacity, then why not choose the A220-300?

 How much do they cost?

 The following unit costs for each aircraft can be found online:

 - A220 Family